aquastar/academic-kickstart/content/post/opening/index.md

 Students who want to do **Internships** and have matching interests are also welcome to contact me.

+Motivated students who are interested in my research directions are welcome to contact me for brainstorms, discussions and collaborations.

 Please send your CV, academic transcripts, GRE/TOEFL scores (for international applicants), and other supporting documents to me.
 I will contact you if there is a match.

 - - -